 - Structure It:

 Looks are as important as details here.
-Structure your CV in such a way that the recruiter finds it easier to understand your story.
+Structure your CV in such a way that the recruiter finds it easy to understand your story.
 Remember your CV may be viewed by a recruitment agency, internal recruiter, HR, hiring manager or all of these.

-- Brag your Achievements:
+- Brag about your Achievements:

 It’s your time to shine, don’t forget to brag out your achievements in your previous roles.
 Focus on accomplishments instead of responsibilities.
 Write success stories that made a high impact on your team and company but don’t forget to keep it relevant and specific to the job you are applying for.